Dislocated Shoulder

 - Magnetic resonance imaging (MRI) scan to detect tears in the labrum, ligaments, and rotator cuff

-- Computed tomography (CT) scan to clarify bony details when a fracture is suspected or X-rays are inconclusive
+- Computed tomography (CT) scan to clarify bony details when a fracture or bone loss is suspected or X-rays are inconclusive

 How is a dislocated shoulder treated?